-During the first three months of 2015 and 2014, we invested in new equipment to support growth, primarily in Asia, and to improve manufacturing productivity.
+During the first six months of 2015 and 2014, we invested in new equipment to support growth, primarily in Asia and Europe, and to improve manufacturing productivity.

-Information technology investments in the first three months of 2014 were primarily associated with standardization initiatives.
+Information technology investments in the first six months of both 2015 and 2014 were primarily associated with standardization initiatives.